 Are Cramps in Early Pregnancy Normal?

-Cramps or pains are normal part of pregnancy.
-They are usually due to physical changes that body goes through as it gears up for carrying a fetus.
+Cramps or pains are a normal part of pregnancy.
+They are usually due to physical changes that the body goes through as it gears up for carrying a fetus.

 Every pregnancy is unique.
-Some will go through pregnancy with fewer discomforts, and others will be suffering with cramps or pains throughout 9 months.
-And most of them have healthy pregnancy.
+Some will go through pregnancy with fewer discomforts, and others will be suffering from cramps or pains throughout 9 months.
+And most of them have healthy pregnancies.

-During early pregnancy, there are some symptoms that needs immediate doctor’s attention.
-While back pain, bleeding and abdominal cramps aren’t unusual during early pregnancy, but severe form of these symptoms could also be a problematic.
+During early pregnancy, there are some symptoms that need immediate doctor’s attention.
+While back pain, bleeding, and abdominal cramps aren’t unusual during early pregnancy, severe forms of these symptoms could also be problematic.

 What do early Pregnancy Cramps feel like?

-During pregnancy our body is changing and adapting to accommodate the growth of fetus by stretching muscles and ligaments.
-Difficulty in movement of muscle and ligaments causes cramps or pain during pregnancy.
+During pregnancy, our body is changing and adapting to accommodate the growth of the fetus by stretching muscles and ligaments.
+Difficulty in the movement of muscle and ligaments causes cramps or pain during pregnancy.

 Which Cramps in early Pregnancy should I Worry about?

-For first time mothers, any pain during early pregnancy should be mentioned to a healthcare provider.
-Any cramps or pain which is sharp or accompanied with bleeding needs doctor’s attention.
+For first-time mothers, any pain during early pregnancy should be mentioned to a healthcare provider.
+Any cramps or pain which is sharp or accompanied by bleeding needs the doctor’s attention.